sensebox/books-v2/en/erste-schritte/registrierung-auf-der-openSenseMap.md

 ### LoRa-Bee

 Unfortunately we have not been able to write a tutorial for the LoRa-Bee yet.
-If you would like to help us, please send us an email to info@sensebox.de
+If you would like to help us, please send us an e-mail to info@sensebox.de
 ___________

 {% endtabs %}